kevgo/tricorder/README.md

 ```

 Tricorder first discovers the files in the codebase and classifies them by type.
-Then it determines suitable linters and runs them all concurrently,
+Then it determines suitable linters, runs them all concurrently,
-printing results as individual linters finish.
+and prints results as individual linters finish.

 In this example, Tricorder runs five linters: